MariusBujor/Project2_ci/README.md

 Rock, Paper, Scissors ,Lizard , Spock  game  is created to be played between user  and computer.

-- top middle screen is diplayed the game Logo.
+- top middle screen is displayed the game Logo.
 - centre of the screen displays game area with five icons  :
   - 1st icon ROCK
   - 2nd icon PAPER
   - 3rd icon SCISSORS
   - 4th icon LIZARD
   - 5th icon SPOCK
- - under game area is diplayed score area for user (left) and computer (right)
+ - under game area is displayed score area for user (left) and computer (right)
- - bottom center of the screen is diplaied the :
+ - bottom centre of the screen is displayed the :
  - RULES button that will provide the rules of the game.
  - RESET button that will provide the option to reset the score.
  - SAVE button that will provide the option to save your score